Emerging and disruptive technologies

-At the 2021 Brussels Summit, NATO Leaders agreed to launch a civil-military Defence Innovation Accelerator for the North Atlantic (DIANA) to foster transatlantic cooperation on critical technologies, promote interoperability and harness civilian innovation by engaging with academia and the private sector.
+At the 2021 NATO Summit in Brussels, Allied Leaders agreed to launch the Defence Innovation Accelerator for the North Atlantic (DIANA) to foster transatlantic cooperation on critical technologies, promote interoperability and harness civilian innovation by engaging with academia and the private sector.
 DIANA is a new NATO body that works directly with leading entrepreneurs, from early-stage start-ups to more mature companies, to solve critical problems in defence and security through deep tech.

 NATO Advisory Group on Emerging and Disruptive Technologies

 The NATO Advisory Group on Emerging and Disruptive Technologies is an independent group that provides external advice to NATO on how it can optimise its innovation efforts.
 The Group has also provided recommendations to the NATO Innovation Board.
-It was established in July 2020, consists of 12 experts from the private sector and academia across the Alliance who have led cutting-edge research, developed EDT policy and managed innovation programmes.
-These experts provide their recommendations to NATO’s Innovation Board.
+It was established in July 2020 and consists of 12 experts from the private sector and academia across the Alliance who have led cutting-edge research, developed EDT policy and managed innovation initiatives.

-The Group released its first annual report in March 2021, providing four initial recommendations to NATO: improve technology literacy throughout the Organization; establish a network of Innovation Centres; design and facilitate new financing mechanisms for innovation with private sector entities, both small and large; and create innovation partnership initiatives with external EDT stakeholders from industry and academia.
+The Group released its first annual report in March 2021, providing four initial recommendations to NATO: improve technology literacy throughout the Organization; establish an efficient network of Innovation Centres; design and facilitate new financing mechanisms for innovation with private sector entities, both small and large; and create innovation partnership initiatives with external EDT stakeholders from industry and academia.

 The Advisory Group, which is renewed every two years, will continue to provide concrete short- and long-term recommendations on NATO’s approach to emerging and disruptive technologies.

 Other NATO innovation bodies

-Other NATO bodies are also invested in the Alliance’s innovation activities, and are driving technological development and adoption across NATO.
-Allied Command Transformation (ACT) leads capability development for NATO and Allied militaries, and is currently working on a large range of EDT-related projects, including on unmanned autonomous vehicles, military-grade blockchain applications, and artificial intelligence in military decision-making.
-NATO’s Science and Technology Organization (STO) also supports numerous EDT-related research projects, including on augmentation technologies for improving human performance, autonomous transport and medical systems for casualty evacuation, and space weather environmental modelling.
+Other NATO bodies are also invested in the Alliance’s innovation activities and are driving technological development and adoption across NATO.
+Allied Command Transformation (ACT) leads capability development for NATO and Allied militaries and is currently working on a large range of EDT-related projects, including on unmanned autonomous vehicles, military-grade blockchain applications, and artificial intelligence in military decision-making.
+NATO’s Science and Technology Organization (STO) also supports numerous EDT-related research projects, including on biotechnology, autonomous transport and medical systems for casualty evacuation, and space weather environmental modelling.
 NATO’s Science for Peace and Security Programme (SPS), the Centre for Maritime Research and Experimentation (CMRE), and the NATO Communications and Information Agency (NCIA) are also key nodes in NATO’s innovation ecosystem as the Alliance adapts to and adopts EDTs.

 NATO’s focus on EDTs is strongly linked to cooperation with partners in the public and private sector, academia and civil society.
 Given that many defence applications of EDTs are developed by or with the private sector, engagement with industry – especially start-ups – is key.

-July 2020 – NATO Secretary General Jens Stoltenberg establishes the Advisory Group on Emerging and Disruptive Technologies.
+July 2020 – NATO Secretary General Jens Stoltenberg establishes the NATO Advisory Group on Emerging and Disruptive Technologies.
 The group consists of 12 external experts from the private sector and academia, from countries across the Alliance.
-These experts provide advice to NATO’s Innovation Board on the adoption of new technologies and other aspects of innovation, including education, financing and innovation ecosystems.
+These experts provide advice to NATO on the adoption of new technologies and other aspects of innovation, including education, financing and innovation ecosystems.

-September 2020 – The NATO Advisory Group on Emerging and Disruptive Technologies presents recommendations to NATO’s Innovation Board, including on innovative technologies that NATO should be pursuing as a priority.
+September 2020 – The NATO Advisory Group on Emerging and Disruptive Technologies presents recommendations to the NATO Innovation Board, including on innovative technologies that NATO should be pursuing as a priority.